bobodeligong/DoubleRecall/README.md

-# JSPsych Color Task Demo Experiment
+# JSPsych Color Double Recall Task Demo Experiment

-This is a demo jspsych experiment with a continuous report task for color memory (e.g. Zhang & Luck, 2008).
+This is a demo jspsych experiment with two sequential continuous report task for color memory .

-The entire demo experiment consists of two short tasks: 1) a "study" task where four images are presented and the participant should study the colors, followed by 2) a "recall" task where the participant uses a color wheel to select the color for each image.
+The entire demo experiment consists of two short tasks: 1) a "study" task where two color squares are presented and the participant should study the colors, followed by 2) a "recall" task where the participant uses a color wheel to select the color for each color square.
 The whole demo takes less than a minute.

 This is only a demo to provide the plugins to be customized for other experiments.
 The code would have to be adapted to fit other stimuli, task designs etc.